awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/about-json-path.md

 # Working with JSONPath<a name="about-json-path"></a>

+**Warning**
+For new projects, we recommend that you use the new Kinesis Data Analytics Studio over Kinesis Data Analytics for SQL Applications\.
+Kinesis Data Analytics Studio combines ease of use with advanced analytical capabilities, enabling you to build sophisticated stream processing applications in minutes\.

 JSONPath is a standardized way to query elements of a JSON object\.
 JSONPath uses path expressions to navigate elements, nested elements, and arrays in a JSON document\.
 For more information about JSON, see [Introducing JSON](http://www.json.org/)\.

 Amazon Kinesis Data Analytics uses JSONPath expressions in the application's source schema to identify data elements in a streaming source that contains JSON\-format data\.